 OVERVIEW

 Compare this degree: The B.S.
-Health Services Coordination program is not WGU's only undergraduate degree focused on building leadership skills in the business and administration of healthcare, or what many call the health services management field.
+Health and Human Services program is one of many undergraduate degrees at WGU.
+Not sure this is the right program for you?
 You may also be interested in our B.S.
 Business – Healthcare Management degree program, or our B.S. in Health Information Management degree program.

 WGU lets you move more quickly through material you already know and advance when you're ready.
 The result: You may finish faster.